Redefining the Sustainable Workplace

 1. Look at your own workplaces and those we frequent to get ideas and find best practices for the sustainable workplace.

 2. Stay engaged in the Greenbuild community.
-Through our insight packed Greenbuild 2020 virtual experience, running September 10 through November 10, you have access to these world class thought leaders.
+Through our insight packed Greenbuild 2021 experience, live and virtual, you have access to these world class thought leaders.

 3. Add your voice.
 We encourage you to comment on our social media channels to be considered as a source for one of our upcoming industry reports seen by thousands of sustainability leaders worldwide.